simon-langchain/langgraph-newrelic-mre/README.md

 ### New Relic not receiving data
 - Verify `NEW_RELIC_LICENSE_KEY` is set in LangSmith secrets
-- Check that `newrelic` package is installed (in `requirements.txt`)
+- Check that `newrelic` package is installed (`requirements.txt`)
-- Ensure `NEW_RELIC_CONFIG_FILE=/deps/newrelic.ini` (set in Dockerfile)
+- Verify agent initialization message in deployment logs: "✅ New Relic agent initialized"
+- Check `newrelic.ini` configuration settings
-- View New Relic agent logs in deployment logs
+- View New Relic agent logs in deployment output

-### TypeError: initialize() got an unexpected keyword argument
-- This indicates you manually initialized New Relic with invalid parameters
-- **Fix**: Remove any manual `newrelic.agent.initialize()` calls from code
-- New Relic activates automatically from environment variables - no manual init needed
+### Uvicorn-related New Relic errors (AttributeError, hook conflicts)
+- These are **expected and handled** by the Uvicorn hook workaround in `agent.py`
+- The workaround suppresses Uvicorn instrumentation but preserves transaction/LLM monitoring
+- If you see initialization errors, check that the workaround is in place in `agent.py`

 ## Support